UBC-MDS/mathdistops/README.md

 ### Related Packages:
 - [scipy.stats.norm](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.norm.html) is an official scipy package to represent a normal continuous random variable.
 - [scipy.stats.expon](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.expon.html) is an official scipy package to represent an exponential continuous random variable.

+## Dependencies

+This package necessitates a Python version of 3 or higher.
+Additional required packages can be found in the [environment file](https://github.com/UBC-MDS/mathdistops/blob/main/environment.yaml) of this repository.

 ## Contributing